Richard Foster (Scottish footballer): Return to Ross County

 Foster left St Johnstone in August 2019 and returned to Ross County on a one-year contract.
 On 25 May 2020, Foster was released from his contract criticising the chairman for not taking advantage of the government's furlough scheme, calling it "morally shocking".

 Partick Thistle

-After leaving Ross County, Foster signed a one year deal with then Scottish League One side Partick Thistle.
-After winning the League One title with Thistle, Foster signed a one year contract extension with Thistle.
+After leaving Ross County, Foster signed a one-year deal with then Scottish League One side Partick Thistle.
+After winning the League One title with Thistle, Foster signed a one-year contract extension with the club.

 Detroit City

 In August 2022, Foster signed as a player-coach with USL Championship side Detroit City FC.
 On 4 February 2023, Detroit City announced that Foster would not be returning to the club for the 2023 season.

 International career

 Foster was selected by the Scotland national under-21 football team.
 He was selected for the full Scotland squad in February 2012, but he did not play in the friendly with Slovenia.
 Foster said in November 2018 that he was disappointed that he had not been recalled, given the lack of options in his preferred position.